Stuttering & McGuire Programme FAQs

 We work on replacing old bad speaking and psychological habits with new good speaking and physiological habits.

 Then you are not left alone, you become part of our incredible membership programme where you will be coached and mentored as much or as little as you want.
 You will become part of the world’s biggest support systems for people who want to overcome their stutter.

 The McGuire Programme provides a great solution for many people who stutter throughout the world.

-Some McGuire Programme members are active beyond the Programme as volunteers in other stammering self-help organisations such as the BSA (aka stamma) (British Stammering Association), the NSA (National Stuttering Association), the Australian Speak Easy Association, and the ISA (International Stuttering Association).
+Some McGuire Programme members are active beyond the Programme as volunteers in other stammering self-help organisations such as the BSA (aka stamma) (British Stammering Association), the NSA (National Stuttering Association), the Australian Stuttering Warriors and the ISA (International Stuttering Association).